-I think it was close to a year and a half ago that I purchased my Harbor Freight dust collector.
-Because of one thing or another, I just haven’t gotten around to finishing it but! this week I finally finished hooking it up outside of my shop and piping it in to my tools.
+Because of one thing or another, I just haven’t gotten around to finishing it, but this week I finally finished hooking it up outside of my shop and piping it in to my tools.
 I hooked up a remote so I can quickly turn the unit on and off when needed.
 I’m storing my unit outside of my shop because I didn’t want to take up any floor space with the unit and loved the idea of killing some of the noise.
 I ended up building a small lean to shed on the backside of my shop just for this unit (and eventually my air compressor).
-If you missed the posts where I built the shed they can be found here, here, and here .
+If you missed the posts where I built the shed they can be found building a shed part 1, building a shed part 2, and building a shed part 3 .
 Also, if you missed the video showing how I turned my one stage dust collector into a two stage then you can find that video here.

 The first thing I did was set up my trash can, thien baffle, and the collector of the HF unit.
 I took a measurement from the ground up to the intake port of the collector.
 Then moved inside my shop and went up that same distance.
 Note: This isn’t going to be exact since the level of the shed floor is slightly different then the level of the shop floor, however it will get me close enough.
 I was wanting to get this short section of hose as straight as possible.

 Once I marked the height on the inside of my shop I took a stud finder to the wall to check for studs.
 You do not want to drill a hole where a stud is.
 Also be mindful of where outlets are because it’s an indication on where wiring might be and that is something else you don’t want to be cutting into.

 I am using a product that Rockler makes called a Through the Wall Port Kit to go through my wall to pipe things together.
 I took the pipe out of the box and removed one of the end fittings so that I could hold the 4″ pipe up to my shop wall and trace around it.